Web Requests

-In May 2017, during the process of writing a proposal for the Common Heritage Grant offered by the National Endowment for the Humanities, Leonard Schwab and Karen Mason decided to re-boot the historical society because interest in the work of the first GHS remained strong.
-The first public organizational meeting was held October 12, 2017, and Paul F. Hughes, a founder of the first GHS, was the featured speaker.
+In May 2017, Leonard Schwab, in the process of writing a proposal for the Common Heritage Grant offered by the NH: National Endowment for the Humanities, contacted Karen Mason for assistance.
+The rest is … history.
+The first public organizational meeting of what is essentially, GHS-2, was held October 12, 2017.
+It was fitting that Paul F. Hughes, one of the principals of the first GHS, was our featured speaker.

 What People Say